Explain Blockchain Like I'm 5

 - Blockchain is a public ledger of any type of information.

-- The information on the blockchain is stored in lots of different places at once so it’s always safe, this is known as a P2P network.
+- The information recorded on blockchain is stored in lots of different places at once so it’s always safe, this is known as a P2P network.

-- The identity of everyone on the blockchain is hidden behind random numbers and letters, through cryptography.
+- The identity of everyone who uses blockchain is hidden behind random numbers and letters, through cryptography.

 - Blockchain is kept honest through special computer programs that reward people who keep it honest, these are known as consensus protocols.